Jeremy Clarkson explains why he’s cut TV ties with Richard Hammond and James May

 Earlier this year, it was reported that Clarkson, Hammond and May had dissolved their production company, declaring solvency and appointing a liquidator to “wind up” their business.

-The final Grand Tour episode will air on prime vide on 13 September.
+The final Grand Tour episode will air on Prime Video on 13 September.

 Join our commenting forum